Nathaniel330/crud-x-mvc/README.md

 It was prohibited but before Replit, I downloaded Node in my workstation to do some development.
 Since I already did something forbidden, I did not want my wanted level to go up and install the text editor of my choice.
 Instead, I persevered using Notepad++.

-After all this covert operations, here it is.
+After all the covert operations, here it is.

 <!-- https://replit.com/@Nathaniel330/VelvetyShimmeringInverse -->